Cycling74/rnbo.oscquery.runner/README.md

   an address is self-assigned — DHCP has to time out first
 * both ends need an address in `169.254.0.0/16`.
 If either side has IPv4 turned off, or set manually with no address, nothing on the link is reachable over IPv4
-* the link also has IPv6 link-local (`fe80::`) addresses and the runner listens on those too, but they can only be used with an interface zone suffix (`fe80::1%eth0`), and a URL cannot carry one at all.
-Prefer the `.local` name or the `169.254.x.x` address.
+* the host may also have an IPv6 link-local (`fe80::`) address, but the runner currently requires IPv4.
+Use the `.local` name or the `169.254.x.x` address; an IPv6 address alone is not enough to connect to the runner.

 ### Runner configuration